tektoncd/pipeline/docs/tutorial.md

 tutorial-pipeline-run-1-build-skaffold-web-7jgjh   build-skaffold-web   4 hours ago   1 minute     Succeeded
 ```

-The status of type `Succeeded` shows the `Pipeline` ran successfully, also
-the status of individual Task runs are shown.
+The above output shows the status of `Pipeline` is `Succeeded`.
+It also represents the status of each Task.

 ## Local development